jack-zh/zwiki/README.md

 # zwiki
 =====

-A simple wiki written in Flask.
+A simple wiki(blog?) written in Flask.

 ## Start